Okay, everyone, we need to talk about what it means to travel brave.

 The Easy Part – China is a fully modern country with all the comforts you could want.
 Transport around the country is easy, the people are wonderful and there is such a myriad of things to do it doesn’t matter whether you’re an urban adventurer, a culture hound or an avid hiker, there’s somewhere to do it in China.

 The Challenge – Chinese is a challenging language, and the dialect changes from north to south.
 So words you learn in Beijing might not work in Chengdu.
 However, we have yet to find another country where the people are so good at mime and gestures for getting meaning across.
+They’re also quick to pull out a translation app on their phone.
 This is one of the easiest places to travel if you don’t speak the language.

 The other challenge – squat toilets.
 Hint: The toilets marked with the handicap symbol are Western-style.